-- All animals must be free of fleas, ticks, ear mites, ring-worms, other parasites and infectious diseases. - If the animal is not declawed, the claws must be clipped. - Dogs in season will not be allowed to show. - All dogs entered are REQUIRED to be current on their vaccinations; Rabies, Distemper, Infectious Canine Hepatitis, Parvovirus.
-ABSOLUTELY NO EXCEPTIONS WILL BE MADE! - All cats and kittens (four to eight months old) entered are REQUIRED to be current on their Feline Vaccinations; Rabies, FPL, PVR, FCV, FeLV.
-ABSOLUTELY NO EXCEPTIONS WILL BE MADE! - All FERRETS entered are REQUIRED to be current on their Ferret Vaccinations: Rabies.
-ABSOLUTELY NO EXCEPTIONS WILL BE MADE! - Any animal NOT meeting these health requirements will NOT be judged and will be asked to leave the show area.
+- All animals must be free of fleas, ticks, ear mites, ring-worms, other parasites and infectious diseases. - If the animal is not declawed, the claws must be clipped. - Dogs in season will not be allowed to show. - CERTIFICATE OF VACCINATION FOR DOGS (SF263 available at the Nebraska Extension Office) must be completed by the exhibitor's veterinarian and submitted by the JULY 10 DEADLINE.
+All dogs entered are REQUIRED to be current on their vaccinations; Rabies, Distemper, Infectious Canine Hepatitis, Parvovirus.
+ABSOLUTELY NO EXCEPTIONS WILL BE MADE! - CERTIFICATE OF VACCINATION FOR CATS AND FERRETS (SF262 - available at the Nebraska Extension Office) must be completed by the exhibitor's veterinarian and and submitted by the JULY 10 DEADLINE.
+All cats and kittens entered (four to eight months old) are REQUIRED to be current on their Feline Vaccinations; Rabies, FPL, PVR, FCV, FeLV.
+ABSOLUTELY NO EXCEPTIONS WILL BE MADE - CERTIFICATE OF VACCINATION FOR CATS & FERRETS (SF262 - available at the Nebraska Extension Office) must be completed by the exhibitor's veterinarian submitted by the JULY 10 DEADLINE.
+All FERRETS entered are REQUIRED to be current on their Ferret Vaccinations: Rabies.
+ABSOLUTELY NO

+EXCEPTIONS WILL BE MADE!

+Any animal NOT meeting these health requirements will NOT be judged and will be asked to leave the show area.
 ALL DECISIONS OF SHOW COMMITTEE/SUPERINTENDENT ARE FINAL.